2bdkid/canary-coaster/README.md

 ## query_resource_directory.py

-Sends a GET coap://localhost/resource-lookup/?rt=... to the RD and print results
+Sends a GET /resource-lookup/?rt=... to the RD and prints the result